blinkk/fileset/README.md

 [![TypeScript Style Guide][gts-image]][gts-url]

-Fileset is a light, high-performance TypeScript static web server intended for high-traffic sites.
-Features include preview branches backed by Google Account authentication, redirects, localization-aware serving, atomic deployments, and timed deployments.
+Fileset is a light, high-performance TypeScript static web server intended for high-traffic static sites.
+Features include:

+- Atomic deployments
+- (To be implemented) Scheduled deployments
+- Redirects
+- Localization-aware redirects
+- Isolated per-branch staging environments backed by Google Account authentication
+- Ultra-fast TTFB and payload transfer speeds
+- A simple web UI for inspecting uploaded files

-Instructions for deployment onto Google App Engine (backed by Cloud Datastore and Cloud Storage) are provided.
+The server runs on Google App Engine and proxies requests to Google Cloud Storage.
 ## Concept

-Many websites can be built and deployed as fully static packages (i.e. just HTML, CSS, and JavaScript – with no dynamic backend).
-In these instances, websites may still have other requirements such as localization, redirects, or atomic deployments that end up adding slight dynamic functionality to an otherwise fully static project.
+Many websites can be built and deployed as fully static content (i.e. just HTML, CSS, and JavaScript – with no dynamic backend).
+Despite being static content, websites may still have other requirements such as localization, redirects, or atomic deployments that end up adding slight dynamic functionality to an otherwise fully static project.